Moses-Code-Dev/Djowda-Legal/privacy.md

 Ad data (like device identifiers or region-level info) is never stored or reused by Djowda outside ad delivery.

-Our goal is to ensure ads remain ethical, relevant, and optional.
+Future Goals: We are actively seeking grant-based and non-profit funding to reduce or eliminate our reliance on advertising.
+Our goal is to serve the community, not to profit from user data.

 ### 4.5 Security and Fraud Prevention